km2299857-crypto/websites/shizuku/introduction.md

 Shizuku can help normal apps uses system APIs directly with adb/root privileges with a Java process started with app_process.

-The name Shizuku comes from [a character](https://danbooru.donmai.us/posts/3553474).
+The name Shizuku comes f

 ## Why was Shizuku born?